Signed in as:

 SecsSeconds

-Published by Living Tome Publishing and set to release this summer.
+Published by Living Tome Publishing and releasing July 31, 2026.

 Image description: A simple comic that says, “I got a book deal” in big letters.
 Below it, Potsie, our stick-figure protagonist, runs through yelling “YAAAAAAAY!”
 The comic goes on to add “(With the worst pitch ever),” to which Potsie says, “Wait, what?”